2011–12 Football League Cup: Third round

 The draw for the third round took place on 27 August 2011.
 The eight English clubs who qualified for European competition in the 2010–11 season – Arsenal, Birmingham City, Chelsea, Fulham, Manchester City, Manchester United, Stoke City and Tottenham Hotspur – entered the competition at this stage.
 Only two teams from League Two remained at this stage: Aldershot Town and Shrewsbury Town.

 The Third Round took place in the week commencing 19 September 2011.

 Fourth round

 The draw for the fourth round took place on 24 September 2011.
 Aldershot Town were the lowest ranked team remaining in the competition and the only team representing League Two at this stage.
 No teams from League One remained.

 The Fourth Round took place in the week commencing 24 October 2011.

-Fifth round
+Quarter-finals

-The draw for the fifth round took place on 29 October 2011.
+The draw for the quarter-finals took place on 29 October 2011.
 Cardiff City and Crystal Palace of the Championship were the only non-Premier League clubs left at this stage, which also saw last season's top four Premier League clubs competing.

 The fifth round matches took place in the week commencing 28 November 2011.